ZeroRoyX/oop_course/README.md

-# poo_course
+# oop_course
-Notes, exercises and projects made during the POO Course in Platzi.
+Notes, exercises and projects made during the OOP Course in Platzi.